GrandpaBond/pxt-flexfx/README.md

 ```

 # FlexFX Extension: Flexible Sound-effects
+Many microbit projects can be brought to life by adding sound-effects to indicate their state.

 The ``||music:Music||`` category has a ``||music:micro:bit(V2)||`` section with blocks for **sound-expressions**.
 These let you build some amazing sounds, but sometimes you need something more complex.